pinsonn/st7565-designer/README.md

 Safari may well do so as well in a future release.
 Webkit nightlies available from http://nightly.webkit.org/

 - No anomalies noted in Firefox

+- Some dithering methods result in stray pixels.
+Currently investigating why.